digitalmaas/serverless-plugin-browserifier/README.md

 When this plugin is enabled, and `package.individually` is `true`, running `serverless deploy` and `serverless deploy -f <funcName>` will automatically browserify your Node.js lambda code.

-If you want to see more information about the process, simply set `SLS_DEBUG=*`.
+If you want to see more information about the process, simply set envvar `SLS_DEBUG=*` for full serverless debug output, or `SLS_BROWSERIFIER_DEBUG=*` for plugin only debug messages.
 Example:

 ```
 $ export SLS_DEBUG=*
 $ sls deploy function -v -f usersGet
 ```

-You can also verify your bundles by simply using `sls package`, which bundles everything up but does not deploy.
+You may also verify your bundles by simply using `sls package`, which bundles everything up but does not deploy.

 Using browserify plugins/transforms